 If you’ve been sifting through pages of addiction information and are still left puzzled, you’re not alone.
 There is an overwhelming amount of addiction information available and it can be difficult to understand because addiction differs so much from person to person.
-If you or a loved one has an addiction problem, it is important to know the basics of addiction.
+If you or a loved one has an addiction problem, it is key to know the basics of addiction.
 This will help you to understand and recognise certain behaviours in yourself or another person.
 Here are three important questions and answers that will give you some essential addiction information.

 What Is Drug Addiction?